richardcrng/fireactive/website/docs/quick-start/relations-101.md

 We'll create two schemas:

-1. An author schema, holding first name and last name; and
+1. An author schema, holding an author's first name and last name; and
-2. A book schema, holding a title and author id.
+2. A book schema, holding a book's title and the id of the author who wrote it.

 <JsTsTabs>
 <TabItem value="js">